-John Stutz is Vice President and a founding member of Tellus Institute.
-Over the past 38 years, his work at Tellus has addressed utility regulation, energy policy, waste management, and conservation.
-The unifying theme has been the impact of consumption on individuals, the economy, and the environment.
-On numerous occasions, he has appeared as an expert witness before regulatory bodies in the US and Canada.
-Also, working on behalf of the US EPA, the OECD, and others, he has studied problems such as waste prevention and the measurement of progress toward sustainability.
-Recently, Dr. Stutz's work has centered on human well-being as it relates to values, affluence, and the environment.
+John Stutz is Vice President and a founding member of the Tellus Institute.
+His work has addressed utility regulation, energy policy, waste management, and sustainable consumption.
+He has appeared as an expert witness before regulatory bodies throughout the US and Canada.
+A central theme of Dr. Stutz's research has been human well-being as it relates to values, affluence, and the environment.
 He is a founding member of the Sustainable Consumption Research and Action Initiative (SCORAI).

-Before joining Tellus in 1976, Dr. Stutz was on the faculty of the Massachusetts Institute of Technology, the State University of New York at Albany, where he received tenure, and Fordham University, where he was an associate professor of mathematics and co-director of the program in mathematics and economics.
-He received a PhD in Mathematics from Princeton University in 1969.
+Previously, Dr. Stutz served on the faculty of the Massachusetts Institute of Technology; the State University of New York at Albany, where he received tenure; and Fordham University, where he was co-director of the program in mathematics and economics.
+He received a PhD in mathematics from Princeton University in 1969.

 Tellus Publications (Selected)

 In Capital in the Twenty-First Century, Thomas Piketty provides a sweeping explanation of inequality, but his proposed remedies offer reform, rather than the fundamental change essential to guiding the global economy toward a just and sustainable future.